CU-SRL/docs/src/avionics/resources/leadership_notes/leadership_notes.md

 - Unit testing and simulation frameworks

 As the lead, building this infrastructure is your main project.
 If you can build these things, you will build a strong organization that will have a much easier time moving past obstacles and will face less obstacles in the first place.

+### Avoiding Becoming the Technical Bottleneck
+- not your job to make every decision, just to guide
+- choose REs wisely
+- you should be removing blockers, not adding them

+### Delegation
+- provide very specific instructions
+- subteam leads should help new members through tasks step by step first time around
+- have tasks ready for new members at every single meeting

+### The Team as a Company
+- caring for your people as a family
+- encourage a culture of "I do it for them because I know they would do it for me"

+### Decision-Making
+- make the smallest decision possible
+- karnaugh maps: figure out what you need to do regardless of what you're waiting on and act on it
+- explore the state space

+### Momentum
+- celebrate wins publicly
+- the importance of discussing in public channels
+- announce new projects riding on the wave of a successful event

+### New Member Meetings and Retention
+- new member tasks
+- strong vision
+- word of mouth recruiting

+### Safety

+### Conflict
+- need to think about this one
+#### Sub-topic: the dangers of political infighting

+### Subteam Leads
+- your biggest asset. develop a team around you that will sharpen you

+### Setting the Team Up for When You Leave